Hungary-Dude/DogfightVisualizer/Readme.md

 As of right now the UI looks horrible.
 I will try to improve it, watch for updates...

 # Usage #
-Then run the batch/shell files in dist/ or import into Eclipse and build/run from source.
+Run the batch/shell files in dist/
 If running from source, the main class is zove.koth.dogfight.desktop.DesktopLauncher Windows users: You must have java in your PATH environment variable Linux users: I haven't tested my shell script and I'm not good at writing them so correct the shell script if something is wrong